- Prep time: 45min + pasta resting time

 - Difficulty: Intermediate

-It’s really simple to make egg pasta from scratch, especially if you have a pasta machine.
-It can be cooked fresh, but you can also let it dry and store it for several months.
-It cooks faster than store bought, and tastes so much better.
-Try serving it with roasted beetroot pesto.
-Besides being healthy, it’s really easy to make and has a wonderful punchy and earthy flavor.
+Making homemade egg pasta is simple, especially if you have a pasta machine.
+It can be cooked fresh, but it can also be dried and stored for months.
+It cooks much faster than store-bought and tastes far superior.
+Serve it with pesto made from roasted beets.
+Aside from being healthy, it’s also simple to make and has a lovely punchy and earthy flavor.

 For the pasta dough.